Real Estate Appraiser

 The pay for real estate appraisers and assessors depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of property appraisers and assessors is projected to grow 4 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
-This is about as fast as the average growth rate for all occupations.
+Overall employment of property appraisers and assessors is projected to grow 5 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is faster than the average growth rate for all occupations.

 Demand for appraisal services is linked to the real estate market, which can fluctuate in the short term.
 Employment opportunities should be best in areas with active real estate markets.